Putting people of colour into the equation

 We have developed three programmes (not currently available to the public) where we will work directly with universities to make changes via practical and systematic solutions.
-We’re also working such that actualy institutions lead this work, not underprivileged BME undergraduates.
+We’re also working towards the goal of having institutions themselves lead this work, not underprivileged BME undergraduates.
 Often the “solution” to the lack of BME in paid positions in academia is: “Do these other expensive extracurricular activities on top of getting perfect grades in the core curriculum and then we’ll consider you”.
-We are working to FUNDAMENTALLY CHANGE how staff are hired for paid PhD + Academic positions as well as call out and remove the NUMEROUS number of unethical practices currently featured in mainstream STEM curriculums.
+We are working to FUNDAMENTALLY CHANGE how staff are hired for paid PhD + academic positions as well as call out and remove the NUMEROUS number of unethical practices currently featured in mainstream STEM curriculums.
 Finally, we highlight the lesser known stories of BME (especially of women of colour) in STEM (via our blog) to encourage others to consider applying for PhDs.

 - We have a podcast episode and guide which helps those from marginalised backgrounds actually apply for a PhD programme.
 It states the lesser know realities of the process, many of which are not featured in university open days, as well as the costs that go along with them.

 - We have a fully written and planned module entitled Diversity in STEM.
 It focuses on postcolonial theory in STEM and consists of a history of colonialism in STEM including how it facilitated imperialism and how that affects the science we use today.